 To a stand mixer fitted with a dough hook add the water, yeast and sugar.
 Stir and let sit for 10 minutes or until bubbly.

-Add in 4 1/2 cups of the flour and the salt.
-Start the mixer on low and mix until the water has absorbed into the flour, about 1 minute, then raise the speed to medium and knead for 10 minutes or until the dough is smooth, elastic and does not stick to the bowl.
-If looks too wet add some of the remaining flour until it no longer sticks to your finger when you press on it.
+Add in 2 1/2 cups of the flour and the salt.
+Start the mixer on low and mix until the water has absorbed into the flour then raise the speed to medium and knead for 10 minutes or until the dough is smooth, elastic and does not stick to the bowl.
+If looks too wet add 1 tbsp. of flour until it no longer sticks to your finger when you press on it.

 Preheat oven to 425℉.

-Before placing in the oven dot the top with the tomatoes, pressing them into the dough and liberally sprinkle with flaked sea salt.
-Bake for 20-25 minutes or until puffed, golden brown and crispy around the edges.
+Before placing in the oven sprinkle the top with the tomatoes, pressing them into the dough, along with the rosemary and a liberal sprinkle of flaked sea salt.
+Bake for 25-30 minutes or until puffed, golden brown and crispy around the edges.